Norway Rats in NJ

 General Biology, Reproduction, and Behavior

-Norway rats have physical capabilities that enable them to gain entry to structures by gnawing, climbing, jumping, swimming, and other tactics.
+Norway rats possess physical abilities allowing them to enter structures by gnawing, climbing, jumping, swimming, and other means.

 Are you in search of further information about Norway rats??
 Check out our in-depth Norway rat technical paper by clicking the "Learn More" button!